 Prior to graduating, White completed work with Boston’s local promoter, Don Law Company, while working deep within the live local music scene before becoming a world-class tour manager.
 An internship at MTV / VH1 UK solidified White’s early love for international business and view of a modern, global economy.
 Retiring from tour managing at age 23, including runs with Imogen Heap and festivals ranging from Glastonbury to Fuji Rock, White accepted a position at Madison House Inc., in New York working with artists such as The Fiery Furnaces, Dinosaur Jr., The Secret Machines, Angelique Kidjo, and Taj Mahal, as well as members of The String Cheese Incident and Drive-By Truckers.

-White wrote a pre-Radiohaed In Rainbows “name your own price” distribution model that was passed along to legendary producer Bob Ezrin in 2007.
-A job offer at Michael Cohl’s Live Nation Artists followed with White handling Zac Brown Band when he was signed along with Madonna, U2 and Jay-Z.
+White wrote a pre-Radiohead In Rainbows “name your own price” distribution model that was passed along to legendary producer Bob Ezrin in 2007.
+A job offer at Michael Cohl’s Live Nation Artists followed, with White handling Zac Brown Band when he was signed along with Madonna, U2 and Jay-Z.

-In 2008, White launched Whitesmith Entertainment with Keri Smith, to oversee the careers of musicians and comedians including Brendan Benson, Margaret Cho, The Hush Sound, Amanda Palmer, Eric Burdon, Family of the Year, Hockey, The Autumn Defense,, Fox Stevenson and W. Kamau Bell as well as successfully consulting on Jay Mohr’s goal of being nominated for Comedy Album of the Year at the 2016 Grammys.
+In 2008, White launched Whitesmith Entertainment with Keri Smith to oversee the careers of musicians and comedians such as Brendan Benson of The Raconteurs, Margaret Cho, The Hush Sound, Amanda Palmer, Eric Burdon, Family of the Year, Hockey, The Autumn Defense, Fox Stevenson and W. Kamau Bell.
+Whitesmith additionally successfully consulted on Jay Mohr’s goal of being nominated for Comedy Album of the Year at the 2016 Grammys.
 Following the 2012 Olympic games, White launched a sports management division with inaugural client Anthony Ervin, an Olympic legend known as the “rock star” of Olympic swimming.
 In 2016, White signed head U.S. Olympic Women’s Swim Coach David Marsh and Olympic gold medalist Kaitlin Sandeno, expanding the sports’ division further.

 In 2017 White released her debut book, Interning 101; a how-to guide for interns in modern business.
-The book is based on the “intern manifesto” handbook created by White and is published by 9GiantStepsBooks .
+The book is based on the “intern manifesto” handbook created by White and is published by 9GiantStepsBooks.
 White’s second book, How to Build a Sustainable Music Career & Collect All Revenue Streams will be out in the Summer of 2020; also on 9GiantStepsBooks.

 White is thrilled to have launched Collective Entertainment with longtime colleagues Katrina Bleckley and Melissa Garcia.
 Collective Entertainment houses all of White’s management, entrepreneurial work, and beyond.